bahp/instamap/README.md

 ## 💻 Running Locally (Optional)

-If you prefer to run the data extraction process on your local machine instead of using GitHub Actions, you can use the `run.sh` script.
+If you prefer to run the data extraction process on your local machine you can use the `run.sh` script.

 This is useful for testing or if you want to manually generate the map data.

-1.  **Provide Cookies:** The `run.sh` script is configured by default to look for a `cookies.txt` file in the root directory.
-    * **Alternatively,** you can edit `run.sh` and change the `gallery-dl` command to use the `--cookies-from-browser <browser_name>` flag (e.g., `--cookies-from-browser firefox`) to extract cookies directly from your logged-in browser session.
+1.  **Provide Cookies:** The `run.sh` script by default looks for a `cookies.txt` file in the root directory. **Alternatively,** you can edit `run.sh` and change the `gallery-dl` command to use the `--cookies-from-browser <browser_name>` flag (e.g., `--cookies-from-browser firefox`) to extract cookies directly from your logged-in browser session.

 2.  **Set API Key:** The Python scripts will look for your Gemini API key.
 You must set it as an environment variable in your terminal:
     ```bash